 3.6 Internodal length (cm)

-The treatment of BAP 1.0 +GA3 0.5 mgL-1 resulted in the longest internodal length of around 1.44 cm among the different treatment combinations of BAP and GA3 (Table 2).
-This may be due to the reason that GA3 plays a major role in increasing the internodal length thereby increasing the shoot length of the regenerated shoots.
+The treatment of BAP 1.0 + GA3 0.5 mgL⁻¹ resulted in the longest internodal length of around 1.44 cm among the different treatment combinations of BAP and GA3 (Table 2).
+This may be due to the reason that GA3 plays a major role in increasing the internodal length, thereby increasing the shoot length of the regenerated shoots.
 While GA3 primarily affects cell elongation, it can also promote cell division in some tissues.
 In tissue culture, this can lead to the development of longer internodes as more cells are produced, which then elongate.
 Similarly, Hari Prakash and Tiwari (1996) observed that using a lower concentration of GA3 with BAP improved shoot length in guava by increasing internodal length.
 Internodal length was shown to be higher in the same treatment where shoot length was greater, implying that internodal length is directly related to shoot length.

 3.7 Principal Component Analysis of shoot growth parameters

 In the study, principal component analysis was done for nine growth parameters of in vitro raised guava microshoots to evaluate the significant variable in the dataset.
 Additionally, principal component analysis helps to understand the contribution of the parameters for selecting the best treatment combination for improving the in vitro shoot production.
-The principal components and their eigen vectors are presented in Table 4.
-The PCA shows a tendency to separate the different variables into two principal components, a scatter in the axes corresponding to the PC1 and PC2 that explain 92.2%, and 3.8% variation respectively.
+The principal components and their eigenvectors are presented in Table 4.
+The PCA shows a tendency to separate the different variables into two principal components, a scatter in the axes corresponding to the PC1 and PC2 that explain 92.2%, and 3.8% variation, respectively.
 PC 1 captures the vast majority of variation in the data, suggesting that most of the differences among treatments are explained by this component.
 PC2 captures a much smaller portion of variation, indicating that its contribution to explaining differences among treatments is less significant.

-Table 4: Principal component analysis scores for shoot growth parameters of Guava.
+Table 4: Principal component analysis scores for shoot growth parameters of guava.

 NOD: Number of days taken for shoot initiation, SP: Shooting percentage, NOS.45: Number of shoots produced after 45days, NOS.60: Number of shoots produced after 60 days, NOL.45: Number of leaves produced after 45 days, NOL.60: Number of leaves produced after 60 days, SL.45: Shoot length after 45 days, SL.60: Shoot length after 60 days, IL: Internodal Length.

 Variables like number of shoots at 45 and 60 days (NOS.45 and NOS.60) have the largest contribution towards PC1(Fig. 4).
-Other variables like NOD (Number of days for shoot initiation), Number of leaves and Shoot length are clustered and has moderate influence on both dimensions.
+Other variables like NOD (Number of days for shoot initiation), number of leaves, and shoot length are clustered and have moderate influence on both dimensions.
 T1, T2, and T21 differ significantly from the others, particularly in response to the variables associated with PC1 (Fig. 5).
 T9, T17, and T15 are farthest along PC2, implying they are influenced more by the variations explained by PC2.
-T18, T19 and T13 are not highly influenced by any specific variables indicating similar behaviour in terms of the variables in the plot.
+T18, T19, and T13 are not highly influenced by any specific variables, indicating similar behavior in terms of the variables in the plot.